-The World Oceans Day 2022 theme is all about climate action.
+The World Oceans Day 2023 theme is all about taking action.

-The theme for World Oceans Day 2022 is "Revitalization: collective action for the ocean," according to the UN.
-The theme sets out to highlight how desperately we need to restore our world’s oceans, and to encourage people to get involved with taking action for the oceans, the climate, and more.
+The theme for World Oceans Day 2023 is "Planet Ocean: tides are changing," according to the UN.
+The theme sets out to "highlight how desperately we need to restore our world’s oceans, and to encourage people to get involved with taking action for the oceans, the climate, and more."

 World Ocean Day activities — how to watch the official event and speeches:

 The UN is hosting a hybrid World Oceans Day event at the UN Headquarters in New York, which will be broadcast live online for anyone who’d like to participate.
 The broadcast begins at 10 a.m.
 ET on Wednesday, June 8, and concludes at 1:30 p.m.
 ET.

 The livestream will feature speakers including UN Secretary-General António Guterres, actors Jason Momoa and Lucas Bravo (of Emily in Paris), marine biologists Sylvia Earle and Diva Amon, as well as a multi-sensory performance from Whaia.